| return to the project page

 Final Write-up

-As with any project, it is important to review what was done and see what lessons were learned as well as providing a historic record.
+As with any project, it is important to review what was done and see what lessons were learned, as well as providing a historic record.
 In this case, you also need to write a final report because your project is not complete without it!
-You should use the project plan as guide for preparing the final report.
 In the 'Carrying Out the Project' workbook section, briefly describe what was done and how you deviated from the plan.
-Go through each section of the plan and write a summary of the results versus the plan.
-For example, discuss if you had all of the materials you needed or if you had a lot left over.
-Summarize the actual costs, tools used (and tools needed that you did not have), or anything else of interest.
+The following sections are required.

-Provide a record of all the time worked by you and your volunteers.
-This can be done in a list or table showing names, dates, hours worked, and tasks performed by each volunteer.
-Since the objective of the project is to demonstrate leadership of others, you should discuss your leadership roll.
+Since the objective of the project is to demonstrate leadership of others, you should discuss your leadership role.
 Give examples of how you were able to lead the volunteers.
 Did you have any problem with getting them to come to work or to stay focused on the assigned tasks?
-Leading people is a difficult skill and you most likely learned something about this.
+Leading people is a difficult task and you most likely learned something about this.
 The final reviewers want to read about what you learned about leading people.

 Final Project Approvals